Feels Like Heaven (Peter Cetera and Chaka Khan song)

 "Feels Like Heaven" is a song by Peter Cetera.
 It is a duet between Cetera and Chaka Khan.
 It was released in 1992 from Cetera's fourth album World Falling Down.
-It was written by Mark Goldenberg and Kit Hain and produced by Cetera himself and Andy Hill.
-For this single, it wasn't a successful Billboard Hot 100 hit single, peaking at No. 71.
-However, the expectations were high for this single when it comes to Adult contemporary music.
-The single peaked at No. 5 at the Adult Contemporary chart.
+It was written by Mark Goldenberg and Kit Hain and produced by Cetera and Andy Hill.
+The single peaked at No. 71 on the Billboard Hot 100 and No. 5 on the Adult Contemporary chart.

+Background

+"Feels Like Heaven" was originally going to feature Lorrie Morgan instead of Khan before the song was recorded.
+However, she abandoned the idea, and Khan was chosen instead, with whom Cetera planned to sing.

 Music video

-A music video was directed by Piers Plowden for the song.
+Piers Plowden directed a music video for the song.
 It features Cetera and Khan singing in a hallway.